SpongePowered/SpongeDocs/source/plugin/basics/practices.rst

 Mixins
 ~~~~~~

 Mixins are specifically for transforming classes before other mods/plugins start.
 ForgeModLoader calls these mods “Coremods”.
-Sponge is a Coremod, and deploys Mixins on startup. :doc:`../../contributing/common/mixins.rst` can not be used by plugins.
+Sponge is a Coremod, and deploys Mixins on startup.
+Mixins cannot be used by plugins.

 Packets